raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 - All writes pass though DAX, microsecond latency for cached queries or reads
 - Solves throttling issues for hot key reads
 - 5 minutes TTL, multi-AZ, up to 10 nodes in the cluster
-- Use in combination with ElastiCache if you cache data aggregation results
+- Use in combination with ElastiCache (cache data aggregation results)

 ## DynamoDB APIs

-- `PutItem` ⇒ Create or fully replace data
+- `PutItem` ⇒ Create or fully replace data(item)
-- `UpdateItem` ⇒ Partial replacement of data
+- `UpdateItem` ⇒ Partial replacement of data(we can update attribute)
 - `DeleteItem` ⇒ Delete one row/item
 - `DeleteTable` ⇒ Delete entire table
 - `ConditionExpression` ⇒ Conditional write/update based on rules